HussainAther/philosophy/neuro/reductionism.md

 ## Representations

 Much of what we discuss has an aboutness.
-When we believe, desire, think, intend, or anything similar we have a semanitcally coherent system such that these things have content and intention as they're about things.
+When we believe, desire, think, intend, or anything similar we have a semantically coherent system such that these things have content and intention as they're about things.
 If psychological explanations of human behavior rely on matching representational states to parts of the human being, we may object to reductionist ideas as mental states are identified in terms of logical and semantical relations.